juliusaka/xfc_btms_saev_controller/mpcBase.md

 With this formulization, the BTMS-size is determined as $\max(E_{BTMS}) - \min(E_{BTMS})$.
 The maximum power delivery of the BTMS is unconstrained and can therefore reach high C-Ratings, especially when you choose high BTMS cycle cost compared to demand charges.
 Integrating a C-Rating into this optimization problem leads to a non-convex formulization which would have to be solved with a less efficient solver and isn't guarenteed to be globally optimal.
 As we try to assess future scenarios, higher C-ratings are probably possible, so that this shouldn't be off to much concern for us.

 After determining the BTMS-size for unconstrained charging, it is possible to reduce the size to e.g. assess the impact of this on SAEV-fleets.

+**option**: We might add a constraint to implement a maximal C-Rating of the BTMS.
+Need to investigate if problem is still convex then.

 ### correct implementation of charging losses